p1ng-request/docs/templates/GitHub/GitHub_Get_pull_requests_from_repository.md

 **Author:** [Sanjeet Attili](https://www.linkedin.com/in/sanjeet-attili-760bab190/)

-The objective of this notebook is to maintain a track of open pull requests that have been pending a review since more than 7 days within a repository
+**Description:** This notebook provides instructions on how to use GitHub to retrieve pull requests from a repository.

 ## Input